-Hillel’s mission—to inspire a passion for learning, responsibility to self and community, and devotion to Jewish living—reaches beyond the classroom.
+Hillel’s mission—to inspire a passion for learning, responsibility to self and community, and devotion to Jewish living—reaches beyond our learning communities.

-.
-Seventh graders travel to Washington, D.C. to explore the material studied in their American History class.
+In seventh grade, students travel to Washington, D.C. where their studies of American History come alive in thrilling visits to iconic institutions in our nation's capital.
 Eighth graders celebrate the culmination of their Hillel studies with a two week trip to Israel and return inspired and transformed; the challenges and triumphs of Jewish history which they have encountered in their classes unfold before their very eyes.
 Wherever they travel, our students’ boundless excitement and curiosity never fail to astound our tour guides.

 “Hillel is a gift I gave my children.
 They understand their heritage and faith, what it has meant to their parents and grandparents, and what it could mean to their own families one day.”

 Welcome to Hillel Day School of Metropolitan Detroit, a vibrant community Jewish day school filled with joy, rooted in core Jewish values, committed to halakhah, and devoted to academic excellence.
 Our families are diverse in their beliefs, affiliations and observances; we work together to create a welcoming community based upon mutual respect and shared values.

 Early Childhood Center, Ages 2-5 | Day School, Grades K-8 | 248-851-3220 | 32200 Middlebelt Rd. | Farmington Hills, MI 48334